Welcome!

 Love and fear, life and death, light and dark, light and heavy, embrace it all!
 It's all life, it's all you, and it's all Higher Power, but it still gives us power.
 Like a judgmental and condemning Higher Power or inner parent or wounded inner child these powers are often difficult and demanding, but they are actually trying to help us however sick and twisted they become.

-It is like the image of a devil (demon or dragon) on one shoulder and an angel (guardians or protector) on the other.
+It is like the image of a devil (demon or dragon) on one shoulder and an angel (guardian or protector) on the other.
 Yet the dark parts are us too, and have a lot to teach us.
 The question is who is in the driver’s seat, who are you going to follow, and what energies are you going to feed?
 Odd as it seems, it is only when we accept, welcome, and embrace the dark, negative, and difficult parts of ourselves that they relax their grip on us and become willing to help.

 Similarly, we have been living from our heads, letting thoughts, ideas, opinions, and beliefs run our world while matters of the heart take a backseat.
 We seek to turn this orientation upside down and lead with the heart whenever possible.
 Reasoning definitely is necessary and has it's place, but we love, kindness, and compassion should be first and foremost.
 For instance, if you head tells you one thing, but your heart and body says another, it’s almost always better to go with your gut.
 Our heads too often take precedence over our hearts, yet we find it wiser to live heart first.
 The most powerful and effective results come when head and heart are in alignment, and the "heart-mind" takes the lead.